 The wallet is 0.4 inches thick and can stow 5-6 cards.
 To retrieve your cards, click down on the side of the wallet and they’ll pop out so you can fan through and find the one you want.
 However, the lever works almost too well, and sometimes our cards shoot out of the wallet entirely, which puts them at risk of getting lost.
 There are two models, one with a large eye (or loop) and one that has more minimalist styling.
 The loop is fun to play and fidget with; however, it's bulkier.

-- Cards can pop out at varying speeds
+- Cards can pop out faster than you’re ready for

 Best for: Full-time Travelers